OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 go wrong in problem solving.
 Specifically related to homework and tests, typical problems stem from failing to read the problem carefully.
-Thus, students will often fail to use all relevant facts, or plain mis-interpret the problem.
+Doing so will often cause one to fail to use all relevant facts, or plain mis-interpret the problem.
 Other typical mistakes come from failing to be systematic, or worse yet being just plain careless.